 WordPress Visibility Options

 Additionally, WordPress allows you to control the visibility of your Posts and Pages individually.
 By default, all Posts and Pages are visible to the public.

 (Review the Information Security page for more information about protecting confidential information.)

 - Public: The default, viewable to all.

-- Password Protected: Password protected pages are not recommended as a method to restrict access to internal documents or content that should not be publicly available.
+- Password Protected: Password protected pages are not recommended as a method to restrict access to internal documents or content that should not be publicly available, primarily because WordPress’s native password protection functionality does not work in Boise State’s environment.
 Non-public content can be added to Google Drive or a Google Site.
 Access can then be controlled through Google permissions.

 - Private: This option hides the content from the public.
 Logged in Boise State Admins and Editors can view content.